Frequently Asked Questions

 The city of Bloomington and state of Indiana also suffer when one of its largest employers — IU — keeps workers at below living wages, hindering our ability to engage fully in the community and local economy.

-• “Union recognition” means that IU agrees to negotiate over university policies that affect graduate workers with an elected negotiating committee of graduate workers.
+“Union recognition” means that IU agrees to negotiate over university policies that affect graduate workers with an elected negotiating committee of graduate workers.

 Our union is run by our members.
 If you’re a graduate worker, here’s what you can do:

-• Yes!
+Yes!
 Many active members of our union are international graduate workers.
 International students have the right to freely express their views on issues concerning their employment at IU without fear for their visa status.
 This right is guaranteed by university policy and the laws and constitution of the United States.

 IU’s policy on academic freedom reads: “Academic freedom includes the freedom to express views on matters having to do with the university and its policies, and on issues of public interest generally.”
 The US Department of State further states: “With few exceptions, you have the right to join together with your coworkers to ask your employer to improve your wages or working conditions.”
 And that “you have this right regardless of your immigration status.
 Your employer cannot take action against you for asserting your rights.”

 The United States Constitution guarantees certain rights to everyone staying in the country.
-Non-US citizens in the United States (such as international scholars and students) enjoy the same constitutional protections as US citizens.
+Non-US citizens in the United States (such as international scholars and students) have the right to the same constitutional protections as US citizens.
 All employees (both citizen and non-citizen) are protected against discrimination on the grounds of race, religion, and national origin in their workplace.

-In the last 30 years of graduate employee organizing, there has been no case of retaliation against international graduate employees.
 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of national origin, race, religion, and sex.
 Regardless of immigration status, all employees have the right to demand workplace protections.
-The US Department of Labor further explains that “U.S. laws generally prohibit employers from retaliating against workers for exercising their workplace rights, regardless of the workers' immigration status.”
+The US Department of Labor further explains that “U.S. laws generally prohibit employers from retaliating against workers for exercising their workplace rights, regardless of the workers’ immigration status.”
 It is therefore unlawful for employers to retaliate against workers who demand and exert their federally-protected rights, regardless of immigration status.

-We believe addressing work-related concerns within a large group provides more protection than organizing alone.
-There is strength in numbers.
 If you are an international student and you want to get involved but are concerned about doing so, reach out!

-The IGWC-UE has been active since 2020.
+The IGWC has been active since 2020.
 While the IU Administration has used tactics to fight against our demands for better pay and better working conditions for graduate workers, they have never retaliated against individual graduate workers.

+Research finds that “union-represented graduate student employees report higher levels of personal and professional support” than their non-unionized peers.
 With a union, graduate workers negotiate pay and benefits at the campus level and can secure a neutral grievance procedure.

 IU currently places the burden on departments to determine and allocate funding and to create individual grievance procedures.
 This increases the likelihood of tension between graduate workers and their advisors.
 A union resolves both issues and reduces those as potential tensions.

-• As a union, we have already helped secure better base wages and pay increases, better health benefits, and steps toward a neutral grievance procedure.
+As a union, we have already helped secure better base wages and pay increases, better health benefits, and steps toward a neutral grievance procedure.

 Our current platform identifies the following priority areas:

-• Cost of living increases
+- Cost of living increases

-• Fair work & degree expectations
+- Fair work & degree expectations

-• Fairness for international graduate workers
+- Fairness for international graduate workers

-• Expanded medical & parental benefits
+- Expanded medical & parental benefits

-• Protect higher education
+- Protect higher education

-• Our historic Spring 2022 strike represented our last-resort option after the IU Administration ignored years of our repeated attempts to have a good-faith, meaningful conversation about improving our working conditions.
+Our previous strikes represented our last-resort option after the IU Administration ignored years of our repeated attempts to have a good-faith, meaningful conversation about improving our working conditions.
+All future strikes are something our union members vote on and something we would only consider after exhausting other available options.

 After IU recognizes our union, per IU policy, we would meet regularly with IU to negotiate our conditions of employment.
 If IU recognizes our union and negotiates reasonably and in good faith, they can mitigate the need for another strike.

-• The United Electrical Workers (UE) is a democratic, independent union.
+The United Electrical Workers (UE) is a democratic, independent union.
 UE represents workers across various industries, including graduate workers at MIT, the University of Iowa, the University of Chicago, the University of New Mexico, Northwester University, and others.

 Affiliating with a national union allows us to benefit from resources we could not afford on our own, including legal advising and assistance with organizing, negotiating strategy, and data management.